top of page

 Micki-Lee Smith is a Canadian musician and multimedia creator whose work reimagines classical, jazz, and folk music, wistfully whisking in drops of atmospheric emotion.

-Micki’s more recent projects are driven by a passion for communication, and aim to approach intense subject matter with creative honesty.
+Over the past few years, Micki has created multimedia works dedicated to themes surrounding the climate crisis.
 Her work, “Submerge” (2023) premiered at Nuit Blanche Toronto; sparking conversations about underwater acoustic pollution through layers of strings, synthesis, and soundscape.
-The project received a feature on CBC Radio’s Metro Morning Show.
+The project received a feature on CBC Radio.
+Her most recent art installation titled,

 Micki-Lee Smith with violin 2023